gbmhunter/MFixedPoint/README.rst

 The Fast Libraries (Fp32f, Fp64f)
 ---------------------------------

-The number of bits used for the decimal part of the number (Q) is given as a template parameter (e.g. Fp32f<12>(3.4) will create the number 3.4 with 12 bits of decimal precision).
+The number of bits used for the decimal part of the number (Q) is given as a template parameter (e.g. :code:`Fp32f<12>(3.4)` will create the number 3.4 with 12 bits of decimal precision).
 It is not stored in the fixed-point object.
 This gives the fastest possible arithmetic speeds, at the expense of loosing some functionality.

 You have to be aware that when adding numbers with different Q, you have to perform the bit-shifting yourself.
-Also, if you want to convert a fast fixed-point number to a double, you cannot use a cast (e.g. (double)myFp32fNum won't work, you have to use provided functions (e.g. Fix32ToDouble(myFp32fNum);).
+Also, if you want to convert a fast fixed-point number to a double, you cannot use a cast (e.g. :code:`(double)myFp32fNum` won't work, you have to use provided functions (e.g. :code:`Fix32ToDouble(myFp32fNum);`).

 The Slow Libraries (Fp32s, Fp64s)
 ---------------------------------

-The number of bits used for the decimal part of the number (Q) is given as a function argument (e.g. Fp32s(3.4, 12) will create the number 3.4 with 12 bits of decimal precision).
+The number of bits used for the decimal part of the number (Q) is given as a function argument (e.g. :code:`Fp32s(3.4, 12)` will create the number 3.4 with 12 bits of decimal precision).
 The Q is stored in the fixed-point object.
 This gives slightly slower arithmetic speed than the fast libraries, but allows for more functionality.

-The extra functionality includes the ability to add two numbers with a different Q transparently, and to ability to cast the fixed-point number into different types (e.g. (double)myFp32sNum will convert the number to a double).
+The extra functionality includes the ability to add two numbers with a different Q transparently, and to ability to cast the fixed-point number into different types (e.g. :code:`(double)myFp32sNum` will convert the number to a double).

 When adding two fixed-point numbers which have a different Q, the result's Q is always that of lowest Q of the two operands.
-For example Fp32s(3.4, 10) + Fp32s(1.2, 14) will result in Fp32s(4.6, 10).
+For example :code:`Fp32s(3.4, 10) + Fp32s(1.2, 14)` will result in :code:`Fp32s(4.6, 10)`.

 Casting to an int rounds down to the nearest integer; e.g. 5.67 becomes 5, and -12.2 becomes -13.

 Benchmarking
 ============

-This library contains a benchmarking program in /benchmark/ which runs operations on the fixed-point libraries and reports back on their performance.
-It is run automatically as part of 'make all'.
+This library contains a benchmarking program in :code:`benchmark/` which runs operations on the fixed-point libraries and reports back on their performance.
+It is run automatically as part of :code:`make all`.

 Do not pay much attention to the benchmarking results when run on a pre-emptive OS such as Linux.